The following guidelines will be followed when re-opening Soccer fields, Sports Complexes and Multipurpose fields.

 - *This list does not include all possible symptoms.
 Please call your medical provider for any other symptoms that are severe or concerning to you

 - Per the county’s re-opening guidelines, no field should exceed mass gatherings of 100 people.
 If it appears that the number of spectators exceeds the county limit, a Field Marshal may ask large groups to relocate or exit the venue.
 Phase 3 will increase occupancy limits per field thus allowing for an increase in numbers of spectators allowed.
-Phase 3 is expected in mid-August, which coincides with the start of our game schedules.

 - CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain.